 Summary: an explanation of Execution Groups and how they work.
 Available in v. ≥ 1.17.

-Execution Groups are an advanced level feature of the AIP Console that represent how auto-generated Analysis Units (i.e source code and configuration details) are analyzed.
+Execution Groups are an advanced level feature of Console that represent how auto-generated Analysis Units (i.e source code and configuration details) are analyzed.
 Depending on a variety of factors, multiple Analysis Units may be grouped together into one Execution Group, or one Execution Group may be created for each Analysis Unit.

 Their objectives are as follows: